 COP29 has been dubbed the “finance COP” for its focus on setting a new target regarding climate finance flows for developing countries: the New Collective Quantified Goal (NCQG).
 Yet, mere days out from the conference, wealthy Global North states have failed to make any concrete climate finance proposals.
 As articulated by Liane Schalatek on behalf of the Women and Gender Constituency: “Just weeks before COP29 and after three years of process and engagements, we don’t even have an inkling of what developed countries will bring to the table for the New Collective Quantified Goal.”

 But there is still space for transformation.
 CESR is committed to advocating for maximum action at COP29.
-Our forthcoming Key Concepts piece will examine crucial topics in climate finance, including loss and damage, climate reparations, and the need for cross-cutting, gender-responsive advocacy.
+Our most recent Key Concepts piece examines crucial topics in climate finance, including loss and damage, climate reparations, and the need for cross-cutting, gender-responsive advocacy.

 “We advocate for public climate finance based on grants rather than loans, supplemented by concessional finance,” states our Executive Director, Dr. Maria Ron Balsera.
 Additionally, we call on countries to honor the Common but Differentiated Responsibilities and Respective Capabilities (CBDR–RC) human rights framework, ensuring that richer countries fulfill their obligations under the Paris Agreement with genuine financing for adaptation and mitigation, including overdue contributions to the $100 billion per year goal pledged in 2009.
 Debt cancellation is also essential to unlock climate funds for adaptation and mitigation, removing a key barrier for many nations.
 Fiscal reforms, including progressive tax measures at both global and national levels, can curb illicit financial flows and tax avoidance, while green taxes can generate climate funds and help reduce inequality.